 6. Trainers can reduce the possibility of injury

 An injury can derail a workout program and cause so much discouragement that you could lose momentum and determination to continue.
 A good trainer will help you to do exercises properly so that you won’t injure yourself.

 When my knee began to act up, my trainer had me cut back on my running intervals and ride an exercise bike on some days.
-She also recognized that sometimes there can be an imbalance in the quadriceps and hamstring muscles, which leads to knee injuries.
-Since my quads are stronger than my hamstrings, she is targeting hamstring strength.
+She also pointed out that I may be developing an imbalance between my quadriceps and hamstring muscles, which can lead to knee injuries.
+Since my quads are stronger than my hamstrings, she began targeting hamstring strength.
 These are things I would not have known to do.